18650 Batteries: What Makes These So Good?

 Unlike older rechargeable chemistries, the 18650 batteries also has no “memory effect,” so it doesn’t require full discharge before recharging; you can top it up at any time without hurting capacity.

-A typical 18650 can handle a few hundred charge–discharge cycles before its capacity starts to noticeably diminish, and it has a low self-discharge rate; a good cell might lose only a few percent of its charge per month when stored.
-This makes the 18650 very reliable for intermittent use over long periods.
+A quality 18650 rechargeable battery can typically handle several hundred charge-discharge cycles (often 300-500+ cycles) before its capacity starts to noticeably diminish.
+Additionally, these cells have an exceptionally low self-discharge rate a good cell might lose only a few percent of its charge per month when stored properly.
+This makes 18650 batteries highly reliable for devices that aren't used daily.

 Typical Applications of 18650 Batteries